XiaoXinYo/Roop-WebAPI/README.md

 ## Arrange
 ### Step
 1. Install Python3.8+.
-3. Download the corresponding version of the Loop and copy it into the Loop folder.
+3. Download the corresponding version of the Roop and copy it into the roop folder.
 2. Install FFmpeg.
 3. Install Cuda(If Nvidia GPU is used).
 4. Install Redis.